relab/thesis-proposals/2023/delphi-evaluation.md

 * Integrate the relab/hotstuff with the Delphi-BFT network simulator.
 * Run extensive simulation:
   * Compare small simulated deployments with real deployment
-  * Evaluate large scale and wide area deployments in simulation
+  * Evaluate large-scale and wide-area deployments in simulation
-* (optional) Integrate small scale simulations into the CI pipeline of relab/hotstuff.
+* (optional) Integrate small-scale simulations into the CI pipeline of relab/hotstuff.

 ## References